vestrel00/contacts-android/DEV_NOTES.md

 distinguish the type of data in that generic column.
 For example, the column name of `StructuredName.DISPLAY_NAME` is the same as `Email.ADDRESS`, which is "data1".

-Each row in the Data table consists of a piece of contact data (e.g. a phone number), its "mimetype", and the associated contact id.
+Each row in the Data table consists of a piece of RawContact data (e.g. a phone number), its "mimetype", and the associated RawContact and Contact id.
 A row does not contain all of the data for a contact.

 RawContacts may only have one row of certain mimetypes and may have multiple rows of other mimetypes.
 Here is the list.

-// TODO verify this
-A RawContact may have 0 or more rows in the Data table.

 **Unique mimetype per RawContact**